-19 For a further explanation of the sectoral approach to personal privacy in the United States, see Congressional Research Service,
+19 For a further explanation of the sectoral approach to personal privacy in the United States, see Congressional Research Service, vehicles for different states.
+At the present time, an overarching federal privacy regime covering connected vehicles has not emerged, while the technologies are still in development.

-Data Security Breach Notification Laws April 10, 2012, available at https://fas.org/sgp/crs/misc/R42475.pdf ("CRS").

-20 15 U.S.C. §§ 6501-6506.
+Data Security Breach Notification Laws April 10, 2012, available at https://fas.org/ sgp/crs/misc/R42475.pdf ("CRS").
+20 15 U.S.C. §§ 6501-6506 .